Estimated Reading Time: 9 mins

 Employer Accreditation Types

 - Standard Accreditation: For employers who intend to support between 1 and 5 migrant workers (job quota) on the new Accredited Employer Work Visa at any one time.
-Where the employer holds Standard Employer Accreditation, the Job Check will only be approved if the approval will not result in the employer having more than 5 jobs associated to them.
+An employer cannot apply for a Job Check while their job quota is at its limit.

 - High-Volume Accreditation: For employers who intend to support 6 or more migrant workers on the new Accredited Employer Work Visa at any one time.